My Mid-Life Crisis Career Change

 - Courses are generally much cheaper than a sports car.

-- There’s lots of sounding boards out there to connect with.
+- There are lots of sounding boards out there to connect with.

 - When you’re ready to jump to that career, you’ll know